fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 ----

-What's the main diffrence with Waterfall / V-cycle ?
+- Agile/SCRUM : main diffrence with Waterfall / V-cycle :
 **The user (the client) participes to the project development cycle - no tunnel effect**
 .

-What's, in my opinion, the real added value of agile methodologies (like SCRUM) ?
+- Agile/SCRUM : the real added value :
 **SCRUM translated informal best practices into a formal methodology : inspiring values, renamed roles and fancy ceremonies**

 ----